What is Earth’s Atmospheric Window?

 The graph above shows the Earth’s “atmospheric window”.
 The EM radiation (in blue) is what sensors are capable of seeing on Earth.

-Our eyes can see red, green and blue which is visible light.
+Our eyes can see red, green, and blue which is visible light.
 Healthy vegetation (or chlorophyll) reflects more green light.
 However, it absorbs more red and blue light.
 That is why our eyes see plants as green.
 Actually, this is the principle of the Normalized Vegetation Difference Index (NDVI).

 In summary, special types of sensors can reveal new insights about Earth’s features, that our eyes can’t.

-The atmospheric window are wavelengths at which electromagnetic radiation from the sun will penetrate the Earth’s atmosphere.
+The atmospheric window applies to wavelengths of light at which electromagnetic radiation from the sun will penetrate the Earth’s atmosphere.

 This is why engineers keep in mind the atmospheric windows in the design process.